Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories: Reflection positivity and continuum universality

-All local geometric data entering the field actions are smooth local functions of the finite collection $\{\varsigma_\mu\xi(n)\}_\mu$, more precisely, of the frame matrix $E(n)$ built from the $e_\mu(n)$.
+All local geometric data entering the field actions are smooth local functions of $\nabla\eta(n)$, more precisely of the frame matrix $E(n)$ built from the $e_\mu(n)$.
 Expanding around the regular embedding therefore yields schematic local expansions

-with coefficients that are bounded uniformly on $\Xadm$ by admissibility (uniform shape regularity).
+with coefficients bounded uniformly on $\Xadm$ by admissibility (uniform shape regularity).